chinapedia/wikipedia.abstract.en/Page/Artificial_neural_network.md

-Colored_neural_network.svgs in a brain.
+s in a brain.
 Here, each circular node represents an artificial neuron and an arrow represents a connection from the output of one artificial neuron to the input of another.]]
 ARTIFICIAL NEURAL NETWORKS (ANN) or CONNECTIONIST SYSTEMS are computing systems that are inspired by, but not necessarily identical to, the biological neural networks that constitute animal brains.
 Such systems "learn" to perform tasks by considering examples, generally without being programmed with any task-specific rules.
 For example, in image recognition, they might learn to identify images that contain cats by analyzing example images that have been manually labeled as "cat" or "no cat" and using the results to identify cats in other images.
 They do this without any prior knowledge about cats, for example, that they have fur, tails, whiskers and cat-like faces.
 Instead, they automatically generate identifying characteristics from the learning material that they process.

 An ANN is based on a collection of connected units or nodes called artificial neurons, which loosely model the neurons in a biological brain.
 Each connection, like the synapses in a biological brain, can transmit a signal from one artificial neuron to another.
 An artificial neuron that receives a signal can process it and then signal additional artificial neurons connected to it.